 How to do this is in my online 12 week programmes.
 There are two different programmes – one for thinner women called ‘Circuit-Breaker’ and one for overweight women, called ‘Transform Me’.
 As I say to the amazing women attending my seminars, I step you through what to do, so you discover that feeling of freedom in your joints, muscles and body again.
 You simply begin to feel healthy again.
 Menopause is the time of our lives which heralds in our biological ageing and after 40 years of modern living, we just have to make a few adjustments to get back to a new, but oh, so familiar, hormonal environment again.

 And when we do, you’ll feel ‘alive’ like Pauline does again….

 If 2019 is the year for you to take back control of your menopause symptoms and jump-start your menopause transformation, including weight loss for those of you overweight, then I hope that you will let me guide you.
-The first think to do is to think about how you are transitioning back in time to pre-puberty hormonal levels when you felt strong, energetic and you moved freely.
+The first thing to do is to think about how you are transitioning back in time to pre-puberty hormonal levels when you felt strong, energetic and you moved freely.
 Mid-life is a time that many women end up on lots of supplements, various medications and experience gut and health changes, sore joints or more.
 But it doesn’t have to be this way.
 I’ve positioned ‘menopause’ in our ageing and when you allow your body to adjust to this life-stage and you reduce the inflammation that’s been building up for decades, then your symptoms go away and you enjoy feeling like your old self again.